 6 Tips for How to Stop Pets Shedding

 You can’t stop shedding, but you can reduce the aggravation to yourself and health risks to your pet.
+Refer to this post for more house cleaning tips.

 Groom Every Day.
 Religious fur care prevents problems and keeps skin and coats healthy.
 Make sure you groom outside or in an area easy to clean, or you’ll deal with a furry tornado inside the house.
 Seren-Kitty at age 21 doesn’t groom herself anymore, so she relies on Karma-Kat’s help–and mine.